-At Build-A-Bear Workshop, customers enjoy an Whole Foods Market focuses on selling natural and organic interactive process of designing and assembling teddy products.
-The supermarket's reputation for high prices has led to a bears.
-Build-A-Bear customers are willing to pay a wry nickname - "Whole Paycheck" - but a sizable number of premium price because they receive a unique, consumers are willing to pay a premium in order to feel better hands-on experience rather than simply buying a about the food they are buying.
-After all, you are what you eat! stuffed toy.
+Whole Foods Market focuses on selling natural and organic products.
+The supermarket's reputation for high prices has led to a wry nickname - "Whole Paycheck" - but a sizable number of consumers are willing to pay a premium in order to feel better about the food they are buying.
+After all, you are what you eat!